mattobrien415/blog/content/deep learning/boxing_002.md

 [Part 3: Modeling](http://www.mattobrien.me/deep-learning-for-sport-wagering-part-3-of-3.html)

 I was fortunate enough to have attended Jeremy Howard's awesome [deep learning certification program](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) at University of San Francisco.
-One of the many insightful things Jeremy said was, and I quote directly, ["The first thing I do, is try to get a feature importance plot printed."](https://youtu.be/1-NYPQw5THU?t=1h19m11s)
+One of the many insightful things Jeremy said was, and I quote verbatium, ["The first thing I do, is try to get a feature importance plot printed."](https://youtu.be/1-NYPQw5THU?t=1h19m11s)

 Being just smart enough to recognize when smarter people have smart ideas, this is exactly what I did.

-I built a straightforward Random Forest in scikit-learn (using CV to select hyperparameters and using general best procedures) and retrieved this plot:
+I built a straightforward Random Forest in scikit-learn, using CV to select hyperparameters and using general best procedures.
+I retrieved this plot:

 ![VIP](https://github.com/mobbSF/blog/blob/master/images/VIP.png?raw=true)

-The plot doesn't have a strong inflection point, making it difficult to decide where to draw a line in the sand about what is important to include.
+The plot doesn't have a strong inflection point, making it difficult to decide where to draw a line in the sand about what is important to include and what isn't.
 Let's see if we can deduce where this cutoff might fall, by first let's look at what isn't important:

 - We see that the number of Draw outcomes isn't important, which makes sense, as these are rare outcomes and are fairly irrelevant.
 The number of draws a boxer has doesn't have much bearing on the rest of their records.
 - We see that the permutations of stances across opponents (complimentary or opposite, [southpaw](https://en.wikipedia.org/wiki/Southpaw_stance) or [orthodox](https://en.wikipedia.org/wiki/Orthodox_stance)) isn't relevant.